 - CON: International schools are expensive

-Expat parents will likely have to enrol their children in one of the few international schools in Suva or Nadi, which are notoriously competitive and costly.
+Expat parents may need to enrol their children in one of the few international schools in Suva or Nadi, which are notoriously competitive and costly.

-Fiji’s public health facilities sometimes lack the amenities and skills typical of hospitals and practitioners in Western countries, so expats will need comprehensive health insurance to access high-quality private healthcare in the country.
+Fiji’s public health facilities sometimes lack the amenities and skills typical of hospitals and practitioners in Western countries, so you'll need comprehensive health insurance to access high-quality private healthcare in the country.

 Safety and security in Fiji